kcho760/Finish-that-lyric/buglist.md

 Loading time for lyrics before switching
-Avoid "filler" words. (a, I , the ,...) duplicate answers. porbably need to add filter to prevent lowercase answers to prevent first word being easily identifiable
+Avoid "filler" words. (a, I , the ,...)-Continue adding to it duplicate answers. porbably need to add filter to prevent

+lowercase answers to prevent first word being easily identifiable
+//done

 Things to do:
 dictionary api for incorrect answers with synonyms